I3Tlab/FATE-SAM/README.md

 - GPU: NVIDIA RTX A5000

 ### Installation
-0. Download and Install the appropriate version of NVIDIA driver and CUDA for your GPU.
+0. Download and install the appropriate version of NVIDIA driver and CUDA for your GPU.
 1. Download and install [Anaconda](https://www.anaconda.com/download) or [Miniconda](https://docs.anaconda.com/miniconda/).
 2. Clone this repo and cd to the project path.
 ```bash